Skip to main content

 fetch-depth: '0'

-# Automatic version creation
+# Automatic version generation

 - name: Bump version and push tag